thishandp7/self-driving-car/README.md

  - A Deep Neural Network model based on Nvidia’s proposed Convolutional Neural Network architecture for self-driving cars.
  - The model was trained using the imaged collected from Udacity’s Self Driving car simulator.
  - The goal of this project is to predict the correct steering angle while driving.
+ - The model was built using Python, NumPy, Keras, OpenCV and Pandas.

 ## Data collection
  - Approximately 18,000 images were collected from the Udacity’s Self Driving car simulator by manually driving the car around the map.